Luayabbas1981/PFS-demo/README.md

       density: 1            // Device pixel ratio used when you designed },
     scaleMultiplier: 1,      // Optional (default is 1)
-    selectors: ["body", "h1", "p", ".text-scale"]  // Elements you want to scale });
+    selectors: ["body", "h1", "p", "text-scale"]  // Elements you want to scale });
 ```